Edit Horvath ~ Sex Therapist Auckland

 Here are some common issues I help people through:

-* Appointments can be via Zoom.
-This needs to be booked and paid for in advance.
+Appointments can be conducted via Zoom.
+Booking and payment required in advance.

 N.B.
 Once confirmed, appointments not kept, cancelled or rescheduled with less than 24 hours’ notice will be charged at the full rate.